 Data loss

-Salesforce is a dynamic platform with new updates and enhancements being released often, either as seasonal updates three times a year, or critical updates when there’s a bug that needs fixed.
-While these upgrades are helpful, they can also bring unintended consequences — like a sudden data loss situation.
+Salesforce platform updates: Salesforce platform updates can unexpectedly cause data loss because Salesforce ships frequent releases — seasonal updates three times a year and occasional critical fixes.
 Changes in system behavior, unexpected bugs, or compatibility issues with existing customizations can lead to data integrity problems.
 New features might interact unpredictably with your existing setup, causing unexpected data deletions or overwrites.
 Even seemingly minor updates can disrupt workflows and data structures, making it crucial to have a backup in place to quickly restore any lost or corrupted data.

-Everyone makes mistakes — Salesforce developers and admins included.
+Human error: Accidental deletion is the most common cause of Salesforce data loss — even experienced admins and developers make mistakes.
 Most often, it’s an honest mistake, but the extent of the damage can range from a minor inconvenience to a major disaster.
 Occasionally, data is deliberately deleted.
 You need to be prepared for either case, because these things do happen.
+Being prepared starts with clear ownership of backups — make it a shared responsibility across your Salesforce DevOps team.

 As for malicious deletions, there have been a few cases where someone has been fired but still had access to their Salesforce accounts.
 This has led to them randomly deleting data on their way out the door.
 These can go unnoticed and cause issues in the long run if they’re not picked up quickly.